 I think that multi-generational work requires one thing above all else – empathy.
 As a solid Gen Xer, one thing I find interesting is the frequency in which my millennial students complain about Gen Zs.
 It’s reminiscent of the same way I remember my generation complaining about Millennials.
 I also clearly remember Baby Boomers doing the same to my generation.
 So, what does this mean?
 Every generation brings strengths and weaknesses to their approach to the world.

 “Figuring how to harmonize it all ends up being a good thing.
 Instead of focusing on what you don’t like about this generation, focus on what you do like.”

 What are some advantages of hiring across generations?

 My endocrinologist gave the best and clearest example of one major advantage.
-She is a baby boomer in her early 70s and has a wide range of doctors in her practice, some in their mid-30s.
+She is a baby boomer in her early 70s and has many doctors in her practice, some in their mid-30s.
 She told me this mix of generations is what sets her practice apart.
-She has practiced for over 40 years, seen a wide variety of cases and has tremendous historic knowledge.
+She has practiced for over 40 years, seen a wide variety of cases and has tremendous historical knowledge.
 Her younger colleagues don’t have this breadth and depth, but they bring new medical techniques, new approaches and new treatments.
-The practice is constantly evolving and exploring, while benefiting from the vast wisdom of each doctor’s experiences.
+The practice is constantly evolving and exploring while benefiting from the vast wisdom of each doctor’s experiences.

 “The mix of knowledge and experience is super powerful when everyone is set up to contribute.”